scottward/hs-push/editions/37-dare-to-annoy.md

 ## Post Text

 "Effective goal execution requires you to take responsibility for things you have no business taking responsibility for."
-—
+— Scott Ward

-Let’s not blame our missed goals on external factors.
+Let's not blame our missed goals on external factors.
 Other people have their own priorities, and they only partially align with ours.

-Now, we can’t force people to do what we want them to do.
-We shouldn’t manipulate or bully others.
-Obviously, let’s stay kind and open-hearted and positive.
-But we can do a lot better than saying, “I asked for what I needed and they didn’t get it to me on time”.
+Now, we can't force people to do what we want them to do.
+We shouldn't manipulate or bully others.
+Obviously, let's stay kind and open-hearted and positive.

+But we can do a lot better than saying, "I asked for what I needed and they didn't get it to me on time".

 Ask again.
 Call them instead of sending another email.
 Dare to be slightly annoying in your persistence.
 Build a relationship.
 Help them understand what your goal means to you and the company.
 Visit them in person.

 Dare to pull out all the stops when necessary.

 ## Feedback